g45t345rt/esbuild-style-plugin/readme.md

 ### Server side rendering

 A specific use case that this plugin covers is SSR.
-Using `extract: false` will not process css on server side but will keep css mapping for css modules
+Using `extract: false` will not process css on server side but will keep css mapping for css modules.

 ## PostCSS

 The plugin is using PostCSS to handle css modules files.
+You can include any other plugins with the `postcss` option.

 ### CSSNano